 This business structure helps the Company to enhance the value of commercial rights and the scope of applications of its platform technology.
 It also helps the Company demonstrate the validity and apparent value of the platform to parties to whom it will offer licenses or other business opportunities.
 Outsourcing our research and development work allows us to develop our product candidates, and thereby promote the value of our platform for licensing and product development purposes, without bearing the full risk and expense of establishing and maintaining our own research and development staff and facilities.
-FhCMB is engaged to perform research and development for the yellow fever vaccine project based on its expertise.
+Based upon the expertise possessed by FhCMB, the Company has engaged FhCMB as a subcontractor to perform research and development services for Fiocruz in connection with the yellow fever vaccine project.
 The contract with FhCMB is expected to be \$6.5 million.
 Service revenues and research expense under this arrangement commenced in January 2011.
-The amount of revenues recorded under this agreement and related research and development staff and also receives collection of the outstanding receivable in US dollars.
+The amount of revenues recorded under this agreement and related research and development expenses for the three months ended December 31, 2012 and 2011 were approximately \$0 and \$234,000, respectively.
+The amount of revenues recorded under this agreement and related research and development expenses for the six months ended December 31, 2012 and 2011 were approximately \$390,000 and \$554,000, respectively.
+In the three month period ended December 31, 2012, the Company, Fiocruz and FhCMB were negotiating modifications to the existing work plan for research and development services.
+These negotiations are still ongoing.
+While the discussions are ongoing and prior to the execution of either separate task specific agreements or a contract amendment reflecting the agreed modifications to the work plan, no revenues will be recognized by iBio in connection with services provided to Fiocruz through the subcontract arrangement with FhCMB.
+The Company invoices this customer in US dollars and also receives collection of the outstanding receivable in US dollars.
 Therefore, there are no foreign currency exchange translation gains or losses involved with this customer.

-In July 2012 we announced a global alliance with GE Healthcare ("GEHC") to commercialize our plant-based technologies for the manufacture of biopharmaceuticals and vaccines.
+In July 2012, we announced a global alliance with GE Healthcare ("GEHC") to commercialize our plant-based technologies for the manufacture of biopharmaceuticals and vaccines.
 The alliance is intended to build on the existing development and marketing agreement between the two companies announced in 2010 and to combine iBio's proprietary iBioLaunch platform with GEHC's capabilities in start-to-finish technologies for biopharmaceutical manufacturing.
 Under the terms of the agreement, iBio will be the preferred provider of vaccine or therapeutic product manufacturing technology incorporating a plant based protein expression system, while GEHC will be the preferred provider of engineering services and bioprocess solutions, to any customers that may be interested in a bio-manufacturing facility incorporating a plant-based expression system.
 The agreement further specifies allocation of responsibilities for product development, process scale-up, facilities design and development, and technology transfer among iBio, FhCMB, and GEHC.
 The Agreement also sets forth the terms of a non-exclusive commercial license to iBio's technology that iBio has agreed to offer to any customer referred by GEHC pursuant to the Agreement.